 You’ve reached the New Zealand page for the Global Research Alliance

-Globally, ~14% of all greenhouse gas (GHG) emissions come from agricultural activities; in New Zealand, the figure is nearly 50% (see inventory).
-Our emissions profile, together with our well-established scientific research programmes to mitigate GHG emissions from temperate pastoral livestock systems, have made New Zealand a key contributor to the Global Research Alliance on Agricultural Greenhouse Gases (GRA).
+Globally, around 14% of all greenhouse gas (GHG) emissions come from agricultural activities; in New Zealand, the figure is nearly 50% (see inventory).
+Our emissions profile and our well-established scientific research programmes to mitigate GHG emissions from temperate pastoral livestock systems have made New Zealand a key contributor to the Global Research Alliance on Agricultural Greenhouse Gases (GRA).